 F-1 students are issued I-20s with a specific end date indicating the length of time that is expected to complete the degree.
-If additional time is needed, F-1 students must complete the program extension packet and return to the International Student Advisor at least one month prior to the end date currently listed on the I-20.
+If additional time is needed, F-1 students must complete the program extension packet and return to the Center for International Education at least one month prior to the end date currently listed on the I-20.
 Program extensions must be signed by the academic advisor.
 The I-20 can only be extended up to one year at a time.

 On-campus employment refers to any employment that is paid by UIU with the physical work site located on the campus the F-1 student is authorized to attend or for a company that holds a contract with UIU to offer services directly to UIU students on the UIU campus the F-1 student is authorized to attend.
 F-1 students should meet with the International Student Advisor before beginning any work with a non-UIU company to verify whether the position will be considered on-campus.

 F-1 students who are employed need a Social Security Number (SSN).
-Once a student receives a job offer, the student should request an Social Security Letter (and attach a copy of the job offer letter) from the International Student Advisor.
+Once a student receives a job offer, the student should request an Social Security Letter (and attach a copy of the job offer letter) from the Center for International Education.
 Once the student has all necessary documents, the student must go to the Social Security Administration office in Waterloo.
-See Programs and Activities for a schedule of SSN trips offered by the OIP.
+See Programs and Activities for a schedule of SSN trips offered by the CIE.